Home > Digital technologies > Cybersecurity > Cybersecurity: why and how to raise awareness among your employees?

 Risks that are difficult to assess

 When it comes to cyber surveillance, we're talking high-tech these days.
 Attacks are more numerous, more sophisticated and much more difficult to counter.
-Even so, raising awareness of the basic risks among employees, even non-specialists, is not only possible but absolutely necessary.
+Even so, raising awareness of the basic risks among employees, even non-specialists, remains not only possible but absolutely necessary.

 Obviously, we can't expect to cover every subject in one day.
 What's more, even specialists can't claim to apply all the instructions to 100 %.
 In this field, we have to give up any idea of perfection.
 Instead, we need to focus on training people over time.
 In the case of OIVs (Opérateurs d'importance vitale - operators of vital importance), which are companies subject to the military programming law (banking, food, etc.), there are moreover an obligation to provide training for all employees at least once a year.
 Best practice must evolve with technology.